Event List

 Saturday Mar 21, 2026 Gates Open at 6:00 PM to set up

 Try to arrive by before sunset so not to disturb folks already starting to capture Messier objects.
-See link to a direction map below

-This is a special members event coinciding with the Messier Marathon.
+This is a special members only event coinciding with the Messier Marathon.
 The goal of the evening is to locate as many of the 110 M objects compiled by French astronomer Charles Messier in the late 1700's.
 Visible in smaller or moderate sized telescopes, the deep sky objects of the Messier Catalogue of star clusters, nebula and galaxies are popular viewing targets.
 Members are also welcome to just come and do some casual observing if they choose not to try the Messier Marathon.

 This event will run all night until sunrise, with members being asked to bring a pot-luck style dish/desert/snack to share.
 The club will provide drinks/coffee/hot chocolate also.
 Page 10 of our March 2026 Newsletter has links to charts of the Messier objects and the Sequence you should be observing them.
 Starting with the early evening objects that set quickly and working your way across the toward the ones rising in the east.
+We sent out an email from the Night Sky Network as a reminder and ask for a head count if you plan on attending this event.
+Please respond to it if you plan on attending.

 Some tips for a successful Messier Marathon quest.